+Unit level: 4

+Unit credit value: 6

 Unit reference number: F/507/9169

 CIH AO reference number: H401

 Unit status: Mandatory

 The unit aims to give learners the understanding and skills to progress at management level in housing.
 It does so by helping them to become more 'reflective practitioners'.
 It emphasises the importance of relating individual skills and performance to the effectiveness of the organisation as a whole, and being proactive in their own professional development.